 “No she isn’t, she may just have some bad experiences.
 The more she suffers, the harder the emperor will punish the empress,” the man stated coldly and pressed hard on the commander’s certain acupoints to leave the man temporarily immobile.

 In the meanwhile, Sijie started to formally date Mei Changsu’s veggie delivery guy.

 When the two began to discuss their marriage, Prince Yu and Lady Qin kidnapped the man.
 The veggie delivery guy initially refused to betray Mei Changsu, however, when Lady Qin threatened to kill Sijie, he broke down.

 At the same time, along a path in a remote woods somewhere in the kingdom, a horse caravan fully loaded with Chinese medicine materials was ambushed and attacked by armed force from Royal Discipline Committee and the head of the caravan was captured.

 An ancient Chinese prison van

 The head of the caravan was Wei Zheng, the young chief of a kung fu sect headquartered at Medicine Valley and a man wanted by the Royal Discipline Committee for 13 years.

-He was wanted because he was Young Marshal Lin Shu’s most senior assistant in Red Feather Battalion, the vanguard troops of Red Flame Army, destroyed by Royal Discipline Committee and Marquis Xie under the emperor’s order.
+He was wanted because he was Young Marshal Lin Shu’s most senior assistant in Red Feather Battalion, the vanguard troops of Red Flame Army, destroyed by the Royal Discipline Committee and Marquis Xie under the emperor’s order.